 The government order had been triggered by the late signing of an oath of allegiance to King William by the MacDonald Clan Chief.
-The delay reflected the MacDonalds’ reluctance to sign because they were Jacobites, but many mistakes and genuine obstacles had compounded the delay.
+The delay reflected the MacDonalds’ reluctance to sign because of connections to the Jacobite cause, but many mistakes and genuine obstacles had compounded the delay.

 Many MacDonalds escaped, but some perished in the winter blizzard, whilst a handful managed to flee into a small, hidden glen in the mountains – Coire Gabhail or the Lost Valley.